araytiay/rand-rhall/names.md

 #Crowe

-A recurring character, sometimes found in mirrors, paintings and the shape of your breath on a cold day.
+A recurring 'character', sometimes found in mirrors, paintings and the shape of your breath on a cold day.

 #The player